mariacjones1/postcards/README.md

 | [#52](https://github.com/mariacjones1/postcards/issues/52) | Edit profile | Users cannot update profile without adding both location and favourite country. | allow_blank=True and required=False added to profiles serializer for both location and favourite_country. |
 | [#53](https://github.com/mariacjones1/postcards/issues/53) | New user login redirect | First-time users are briefly navigated back to the sign-up page before being redirected to the home page upon logging in. | if statement added to login redirect to send users to the homepage if their previous location was /signup. |
 | [#54](https://github.com/mariacjones1/postcards/issues/54) | User sign out | User is automatically signed back in upon page refresh after signing out | Does not appear to be an issue in the deployed version, only development.
 No fix needed. |

+#### Other known bugs

+Infinite scroll does not work in the development environment and perpetually shows the loading icon; however, it works fine on the deployed site so no fix needed.

+All console.log() statements left in the files have been commented out but left in for future debugging.

 ### Validation